You are currently viewing The Novelty Rug Machine: Personal Rug Making Made Faster

 5. Bell and Company – “Organs in Choice Woods.”

-The Novelty Rug Machine exhibit was located in the Central Gallery.
-Two years later, it was part of Ontario’s first Provincial Exhibition.
+The Novelty Rug Machine exhibit was prominently located in the Central Gallery.
+Two years later, it made another appearance.
+This time, the company was part of Ontario’s forty-first Provincial Exhibition in Guelph.

 The Demise of the Novelty Rug Machine

-However, by 1890, R. W. Ross was no longer advertising his machine for sale in Guelph.
+By 1890, R. W. Ross was no longer advertising his machine for sale in Guelph.
 This was not true for E. Ross in Toledo, OH.
-Ads continued into the 1890s and beyond.
-However, it was by then facing competition from various types of knitting machines.
-J. E. Gearheart of Clearwater PA had invented and was producing the “High Speed Family Knitter.”
+The ads for his rug-making machine continued into the 1890s and beyond.
+However, it, too, was being beset by difficulties in the marketplace.
+There was serious competition from various types of knitting machines.
+This included a machine made by J. E. Gearheart of Clearwater PA.
+His invention was called the “High Speed Family Knitter.”
 It could knit a “stocking, heel and toe in 10 minutes.”

 Leave a Reply